 Indoor Activities for Toddlers: Painting (in the tub!)

-Tape some large pieces of paper to the bathtub wall (or let them paint the tile, it's up to you) and place the kiddos in the tub with brushes and paint!
-They can finger paint, face paint, body paint….honestly it does not matter because you can easily clean them up when they are finished.
+Tape some large pieces of paper to the bathtub wall (or let them paint the tile, it’s up to you) and place the kiddos in the tub with brushes and paint!
+They can finger paint, face paint, or body paint….honestly it does not matter because you can easily clean them up when they are finished.
 Woo hoo!

 I love finger paints for this activity but any will work.
 You can also use our favorite Stabilo crayons for this for a mixture of paint and crayons with an easy grip for the kids.
 Whatever you feel like!